IBM/sms-spam-filter-using-hortonworks/README.md

 * Use the `sparkmagics` library to push the python virtual environment containing the Scikit-learn library to the remote HDP cluster via the Hadoop Integration service.
 * Package the Spam Filter model as a python egg and distribute the egg to the remote HDP cluster via the Hadoop Integration service.
 * Run the Spam Filter Model (both pyspark and Scikit-learn versions) in the remote HDP cluster utilizing the remote Spark context and the remote python virtual environment, all from within IBM Watson Studio Local.
+* Save the Spam Filter Model in reomte HDP cluster and import it back to Watson Studio Local and batch score and evaluate the model

 ## Flow